Fire Extinguisher Servicing, With No Hidden Charges.

 British Standard also states that like all fire and security systems, fire extinguishers must be properly maintained to ensure their proper and accurate function in the event of a fire and their safe storage within a building.
 All extinguishers must be given a yearly basic servicing and when they reach their life expectancy of either five or 10 years, and must undergo an extended service and recharge.

-Pacific Security Systems take this service and responsibility incredibly seriously and we are very meticulous with our maintenance and security testing to ensure that our clients are protected at all times.
+Cambridge Risk Management Ltd take this service and responsibility seriously and we are very meticulous with our maintenance and security testing to ensure that our clients are protected at all times.

 You will benefit from our extensive experience in ensuring all types of business meet fire regulations, including local authorities, housing associations, construction companies, educational establishments, national and regional private sector companies as well as small and medium sized independent traders.